HacklabJKL/matrix-irc-nick/README.md

 ## If you plan to run this

-If you plan to run this, it will compete with Hacklab Finlands instance on IRCNet.
+If you plan to run this, it will compete with Hacklab Finland's instance on IRCNet.
 That leads to messy behaviour on both sides.
 We would like to coordinate this somehow so please contact us first.
 On private